The Concept of Beauty

 How does it work?

-This naturally purified protein is derived from Clostridium botulinum which is synthesized in the laboratory under sterile conditions.
+This naturally purified protein is derived from Clostridium botulinum which is synthesised in the laboratory under sterile conditions.
 When injected into targeted tissue it inhibits the release of acetylcholine at the neuromuscular junction.
 This temporarily reduces muscle contractions and smooths skin wrinkles in the treatment area.

 The effects may take up to two weeks for maximal effect.
 The results can last about a few months when new nerve endings regrow and muscle contractions start to reappear.
 Repeated injections every 3 to 6 months can avoid the wrinkles reappearing.

-Where can anti-wrinkle treatments be used?
+Where can anti-wrinkle facial rejuvenation treatments be used?

 They can be used frown lines, horizontal forehead lines, crow’s lines, lower eyelid wrinkles, eyebrow lift, bunny lines, lip lines (smoker’s lines or lipstick lines), marionette lines, downturned corners of the mouth, nasolabial folds, gummy smile, chin line, chin puckering and neck bands.